Last updated: Thursday, January 24, 2019

 And yes, surround sound will make your game more competitive.
 Picking up on every little noise your opponents make will help you react that much faster.

-Zoom Out: Top 20 Best Gaming Speakers Comparison Table
+Zoom Out: A Comparison Table of the Top 20 Best Gaming Speakers

 Here is our comparison chart of the best speakers for gaming.
 It’s a quick overview on the competition.
 If you want to know more, keep scrolling for in depth information in our ‘Zoom In’ section.